-By 1759 the Jews of Newport decided to build a synagogue.
+IN 1759 the Jews of Newport decided to build a synagogue.
 They hired Isaac Touro to be their rabbi.
-Peter Harrison, a merchant from England, to design the building.
-Peter Harrison had already designed Newport's Redwood Library.
+Peter Harrison, a merchant from England, designed the building.
+He had already designed Newport's Redwood Library.
 Several members of the Jewish community were active in the library.
 The synagogue took four years to build.
 A fund raising campaign was undertaken.
-Various gifts were received including a clock (every synagogue should have one!), four smaller chandeliers, six tall candle sticks and two charity boxes.
-The charity boxes came from England with a note saying, '"This is all we can afford to give."
+Various gifts were received including a clock (every synagogue should have one!), a large chandelier, four smaller chandeliers, six tall candle sticks and two charity boxes.

 The second floor balcony is supported by 12 columns made from solid tree trunks.

-The original wall with the ark was plain.
-That wall was remodeled in about 1820.
+The original wall with the ark was remodeled in about 1828.
 At that time the painting over the ark was commissioned.
 The cost was $10.

 The sons of Isaac Touro became successsful merchants, Abraham in Boston and Judah in New Orleans.
 Their generosity included both Newport.
-Abraham Touro purchased the land to create Touro Park, which is a few blocks from the Synagogue. in 1820, Abraham built a brick wall around the old Jewish cemetery.
+In 1820, Abraham built a brick wall around the old Jewish cemetery.
 Thiry years later, Judah replaced the brick wall with a granite wall.
-When Abraham died in 1822, he left a fund to care for the Synagogue, and a second fund to care for the street, whose name was then changed from Griffin to Touro St.
+When Abraham died in 1822, he left a fund to care for the Synagogue, and a second fund to care for the street, whose name was then changed from Griffin to Touro St. Judah Touro left money in his will to purchase the land that became Touro Park, which is a few blocks from the Synagogue as well as funds to care for the synagogue and to hire a religious leader.

 Originally, as far was we know, the only seating was the wainscoting around the walls.
-The floor consisted of wide wooden floor boards, now covered by a carpet To accommodate the modern congregation, there are reproduction chairs.
+The floor consisted of wide wooden floor boards, now covered by a carpet.
+Colonial reproduction chairs were added in 1963.
 Other modern additions are a memorial stone to the Rabbis from the late 19th century and a stone with the names of donors to a recent restoration and a bookcase behind the bimah.

 Newport has over 300 buildings that were built before 1800.
 Touro Synagogue today nestles among them.